GSA/Section508.gov/_pages/acquisition/2020-10-21-buy-solicitation-review-tool.md

 With SRT, agencies will have the information to inform decisions on which solicitations warrant additional Section 508 requirements, those that warrant amending the solicitations to add requirements before selection decisions are made by the agency.

 ## **How to Access SRT**

 The SRT is available to agency procurement officials and Section 508 Program Managers by **sending a request to <srt@gsa.gov>**.
-Once approved, you will be sent instructions on accessing SRT using a Login.gov account associated with your government email address; employees with a .gov or .mil email address.

-The SRT is available to agency procurement officials and Section 508 Program Managers by **sending a request to <srt@gsa.gov>**.
 Once approved, you will receive instructions for accessing the tool using a Login.gov account associated with your government email address (e.g., .gov or .mil).